Confidence in the process: all parties feeling good about KED LPAT process | CBC News

 MacIntrye says he hopes the fight will end through the LPAT, rather than going to court, although it is still an option.

-The City of Greater Sudbury is also feeling confident in the process, after the 6 appeals were dropped and a case management conference was announced.
+The City of Greater Sudbury is also feeling confident in the process, after the 6 issues were dropped and a case management conference was announced.

 "You know, all indications as of today are looking positive, as I've said all along we need to follow the LPAT process and we'll know more on August 8 at the case management conference," said Sudbury's Mayor, Brian Bigger.